canonical/cluster-api-k8s/docs/proposals/001-in-place-upgrades.md

 solutions were discarded.
 -->

-We could alternatively use the `version` fields defined in `ControlPlane` and `MachineDeployment` manifests instead of annotations which could be a better/more native user experience.
+We could alternatively use the `version` fields defined in `CK8sControlPlane` and `MachineDeployment` manifests instead of annotations which could be a better/more native user experience.

 However at the time of writing CAPI does not have support for changing upgrade strategies which means changes to the `version` fields trigger a rolling update.